ono-midori/ono-midori.github.io/techs/zguide.md

 So we can fold the three connections into one logical operation (which we implement as three separate ZeroMQ connect calls).

 Let's end with the source code for the clone stack.
 This is a complex piece of code, but easier to understand when you break it into the frontend object class and the backend agent.
-The frontend sends string commands (“SUBTREE”, “CONNECT”, “SET”, “GET”) to the agent, which handles these commands as well as talking to the server(s).
+The frontend sends string commands ("SUBTREE", "CONNECT", "SET", "GET") to the agent, which handles these commands as well as talking to the server(s).
 Here is the agent's logic:

 1. Start up by getting a snapshot from the first server
 2. When we get a snapshot switch to reading from the subscriber socket.